 Upon a minor attaining majority he or she can withdraw the balance of funds in his/her account and the right of guardian to operate the account on behalf of the minor will automatically cease.
 The natural guardian is allowed to operate the account after the minor attaining majority only in case of the natural guardian is the joint holder of the account.

-When a minor attains majority?
+What to do when a minor attains majority?

 A minor for whom a guardian is appointed by a Court, attains majority only on completion of Twenty One years.
 Otherwise he/she is deemed to be major on completing Eighteen years of age.

 On attaining majority, the erstwhile minor should confirm the balance in his/her account and if the account is operated by the natural guardian / legal guardian, fresh operating instructions and specimen signature of erstwhile minor should be obtained and kept on record for all operational purposes.

 Who else can open and operate minor’s account?

 The minor’s accounts can be opened by the natural guardian (Father or Mother) of the minor or a joint account in the name of natural guardian and minor payable to either or survivor.
 The account can also be opened on behalf of minor by a person appointed by the court (In this case, guardianship certificate must embody an express authority to open and operate an account with bank).
 The bank accounts of minors are opened in the form of SB/RD/Term deposits.

 Whether mother can be a guardian, when the father is alive?